Lightstreamer/Lightstreamer-kafka-connector/README.md

   - **`#{VALUE.nested.*}`**: Extract all elements from any nested non-scalar structure (objects or maps).
   - **`#{VALUE.items.*}`**: Extract all elements from an array.

   Wildcard expressions can be applied at any level to any non-scalar part of the record.
-For details on how wildcards are used in field mapping, see [Dynamic Field Discovery](#dynamic-field-discovery-field).
+For details on how wildcards are used in field mapping, see [Dynamic field discovery](#dynamic-field-discovery-field).

 - Scalar vs Non-Scalar Value Extraction